speedracer/speedracer/readme.md

 ```

 Speed Racer needs Chrome to profile your files.
-Preferably, if you have Chrome Canary installed it will run it headless.
+Preferably, if you have Chrome Canary installed it will run it headlessly.

 ## Usage